-The Rights of Crime Victims and Witnesses Act offers little guidance with respect to what information about victims is kept confidential by the Illinois justice system.
+154 There was some discussion among subcommittee members regarding the distinction between individuals who allege they were the victim of a crime and those individuals who are considered "true victims" after a court convicts the offender.
+Although there are instances where distinguishing these types of individuals is valuable, existing laws seem to treat these individuals the same with regard to the protection of their personally identifying information.
+Therefore, this report does not separate the two types of individuals and considers a person who reports that she was the victim of a crime a victim.
+155 See 725 ILCS 120/8.5 (creating the statewide victim and witness notification system administered by the Illinois Attorney General).
+Commentary The Rights of Crime Victims and Witnesses Act offers little guidance with respect to what information about victims is kept confidential by the Illinois justice system.

-&lt;sup>149 730 ILCS 5/3-14-1(c-10).

-&lt;sup>150 See 725 ILCS 120/8.5 (creating the statewide victim and witness notification system administered by the Illinois Attorney General).

 Although the Act requires a significant amount of information to be provided to victims concerning the offender's prosecution, its only privacy provision holds that victims should be "treated with fairness and respect for their dignity and privacy throughout the criminal justice process."

-(2) Probation officials must collect victim information - For purposes of conducting a presentence investigation, probation officials must assess the effect the offense committed has had upon the victim.

-Probation officials collect information to assess how the victim was affected by the crime and to determine whether various sentencing alternatives could compensate the victim.

-(3) Police must provide victim information to prosecutors - Police officials must share with prosecutors the victim information they collect as part of an investigation including, but not limited to, each victim's personally identifying information, the details of the crime, and each victim's resulting condition.

-(4) Courts must provide victim information to the public - Victim information contained in court records is available to the public.

-Illinois discovery rules for criminal cases provide some methods of reducing the amount of personally identifying victim information contained in the court's records.
+156 (2) Probation officials must collect victim information - For purposes of conducting a presentence investigation, probation officials must assess the effect the offense committed has had upon the victim.
+157 Commentary Probation officials collect information to assess how the victim was affected by the crime and to determine whether various sentencing alternatives could compensate the victim. - (3) Police must provide victim information to prosecutors Police officials must share with prosecutors the victim information they collect as part of an investigation including, but not limited to, each victim's personally identifying information, the details of the incident, and each victim's resulting condition.
+158 - (4) Courts must provide victim information to the public Victim information contained in court records is available to the public.
+159 Commentary Although some types of victim information are contained in court records, Illinois discovery rules for criminal cases provide some methods of reducing the amount of personally identifying victim information contained in the court's records.
 Illinois Supreme Court Rule 415 requires documents received by parties during discovery to remain in counsel's exclusive custody and further provides for protective orders when there is substantial risk to any person of physical harm, intimidation, or retribution that outweighs any usefulness of disclosing the individual's identity.
 Protective orders that prohibit the parties from revealing the alleged victims' names or other identifying information to the general public are enforceable if drafted narrowly enough to protect the alleged victim and also permit both parties to engage in full pretrial investigation and discovery.
+161 Prohibited information practices None identified.

+Permissible information practices

-(1) Police may share victim information with other police officials - When necessary to investigate or prosecute a crime, police officials may share a victim's identifying information, the details of the crime, and the victim's resulting condition with police officials from other jurisdictions.
+(1) Police may share victim information with other police officials - When necessary to investigate or prosecute a crime, police officials may share a victim's identifying information,

+156 725 ILCS 120/2.